 Understanding Your Pathology Report: Lung Cancer

 When your lung was biopsied, the samples taken were studied under the microscope by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 Information in this report will be used to help manage your care.
-The questions and answers that follow are meant to help you understand medical language you might find in the pathology report you received for your biopsy.
+The questions and answers that follow are meant to help you understand medical language you might find in the pathology report you received after your lung biopsy.

 The information that would be in a pathology report based on having all or part of your lung removed (resected) as a treatment for lung cancer is not covered here.